 Temperature: 25°C – 40°C

 May is one of the hottest months in Rishikesh.
-Mornings are fine for outdoor activities, but afternoons can feel dry and humid.
-The city becomes crowded as schools across India close for summer holidays.
-Many families travel to Rishikesh and nearby Himalayan temples like Badrinath and Kedarnath.
-Expect traffic and packed hotels.
+Mornings are fine for outdoor activities till 8 am, but after that the temperature starts to rise, and everything feels hot.
+The city becomes crowded as schools across India close for summer holidays, and gives Indian families time to travel to Rishikesh and nearby Himalayan temples like Badrinath and Kedarnath.
+So expect major traffic on roads and fully packed hotels.
 If you could describe May in two words, they’d be “heat” and “crowds.”

 June